MJKWoolnough/httpdir/README.md

 }
 ```

-Dir is the start of a simple in-memory filesystem tree
+Dir is the start of a simple in-memory filesystem tree.

 #### func  New

 ```go
 func New(t time.Time) Dir
 ```
-New creates a new, initialised, Dir
+New creates a new, initialised, Dir.

 #### func (Dir) Create